 In New South Wales, marine mammals such as whales, dolphins, dugongs, seals and sea lions, and marine reptiles such as turtles and sea snakes are protected under the Biodiversity Conservation Act 2016.

-The National Parks and Wildlife Service (NPWS), a branch of Office of Environment and Heritage (OEH), is the lead agency responsible for the welfare of marine animals and provides advice on sick and injured marine animals as well as the management of deceased whales.
+The National Parks and Wildlife Service (NPWS), a division of the Department of Planning and Environment, is the lead agency responsible for the welfare of marine animals and provides advice on sick and injured marine animals as well as the management of deceased whales.

-What to do if you see an injured or sick marine mammal or reptile
+What to do if you see an injured or sick marine mammal, reptile or seabird?

-Do not attempt to care for a marine animal unless you are licensed to do so under a wildlife rehabilitation licence and have appropriate training.
-Responding to wildlife emergencies is a dangerous activity and untrained responders may cause harm to themselves or the animal.
+Never attempt to care for a marine animal unless you are licensed to do so under a wildlife rehabilitation licence and have appropriate training.
+Responding to wildlife emergencies is a dangerous activity, and untrained responders may cause harm to themselves or the animal.

 Find out more about getting involved in wildlife rehabilitation.